A new engineering theory describing oblique free surface impact by flexible plates: Engineering theory for flexible plates under oblique slamming impacts

 \subsection{Added mass surface modeling}

-Since the flow velocity and the dynamic pressure are related (dynamic pressure is defined as $p_d = \frac{\rho_w(\mathbf{u}^f)^2}{2}$), the dynamic pressure contours are used in the present work to identify the flow motion, and determine the size of the added mass.
+Theoretically, the added mass shape can be uncovered either through the velocity or the dynamic pressure contours (since dynamic pressure is defined as $p_d = \frac{\rho_w(\mathbf{u}^f)^2}{2}$).
+However, during post-processing, the color gradient of the velocity contour falls within a very small range, which makes it nearly impossible to identify the added mass boundary beneath the plate from this measure.
+Consequently, dynamic pressure contours are preferred in the present work, for their wider range of color gradient, and therefore are used to identify the flow motion and the size of the added mass.
 The adopted image processing procedure supporting the added mass identification is illustrated in Figure \ref{added_mass_acq}.
 At each $dz/Z$, we obtain four slices of pressure contours along the longitudinal direction of the plate.
 The width of the plate is bounded by $y = [0, 0.406]$, and so the four pressure slices are made at $y = 0.05, 0.15, 0.25, \text{and }0.35$, respectively.
 The top left figure in Figure \ref{added_mass_acq} shows the computational model with four pressure contour slices.
 For each pressure contour, we first convert the pressure contour into gray scale (top right).
 Then, we apply image thresholding to isolate the region bounded by the cyan layer in the original pressure contour (bottom right).
 Lastly, we create a boundary to enclose the region of interest (bottom center).
 Bottom left in Figure \ref{added_mass_acq} shows a point cloud of the added mass boundaries extracted from the four pressure contours.
+The choice of the cyan color as an indicator of the added mass boundary is based on numerical experimentations -- the cyan color provides a more accurate added mass prediction.
 The described procedure is repeated for $dz/Z = 0, 0.125, 0.25, ..., 1$, for each slamming test considered.
 Note, the pressure contours are scaled such that the pressure values correspond to the same color gradient across all $dz/Z$ values.

 After we obtain an added mass point cloud, we adopt a stable and robust quadratic surface fitting method, the nonlinear Koopman method \cite{li2004}, to recover the shape of the added mass.
-The nonlinear Koopman method described in sequel is formulated specifically to fit our data to an ellipsoid, which suits our needs given the shape of the added mass point cloud observed within the totality of simulations undertaken in this work.
-Our departure point is the equation of a second degree quadric surface within three dimensional Euclidean space
+The nonlinear Koopman method described in \ref{appendix:b} is formulated specifically to fit our data to an ellipsoid, which suits our needs given the shape of the added mass point cloud observed within the totality of simulations undertaken in this work.